Double Dragon Head Silver Cuff Bracelet — 80g .925 with Ruby Eyes

 Living With This Bracelet

-The interior openwork lattice does two things.
-It cuts the weight — without it, 15mm of solid silver all the way around would weigh significantly more.
-And it lets air circulate against your skin, so the cuff doesn't trap heat or moisture on warm days.
+The openwork lattice through the band serves two purposes.
+It trims weight — a solid 15mm band this size would sit heavier on the wrist.
+It also lets air reach your skin, so the cuff doesn't trap heat on warm days.

 What's Inside